 We encountered some Coatis on our walk to lunch, which are native to the Central America.
 (It’s a relative of the raccoon.)
 Even the bugs were exquisite!
 And I don’t say that about bugs too often.
 The tropical foliage is most certainly a point of interest as well.
 You may also see swarms of beautiful butterflies, toucans and other colorful birds.

-Our Favorite Part
+Our Favorite Part of our Tikal Guatemala Tour

 We loved the ruins we walked through during our Tikal Guatemala Tour.
 Simply seeing it firsthand and learning how the Mayans lived and functioned as a culture during their lifetime was really cool.
 It’s one thing to see a documentary but it’s another to see it in person.
 (And I looked up a fair amount to watch before our trip in hopes of better understanding the culture.)
 Being there enabled us to understand the scale of the city and pyramids and envision it all coming to life way back when.